-BullGuard Premium Protection 2018 Review
+BullGuard Premium Protection 2018 full review

 BullGuard Premium Protection 2018 is designed to beef up protection for home networks with the introduction of a new network scanner.
 With heuristic detection of unknown malware, active identity protection, and a home network scanner, coverage looks good, but there are niggles and some notable omissions.